DinoChiesa/Java-SignedUrl-Service/README.md

      --project "$PROJECT_ID"

    ```

-   I believe this is required even if you use the same Service account for the Cloud Run service, as you do for signing.
+   This is required even if you use the same Service account for the Cloud Run service, as you do for signing.

 2. Deploy the service with that Service account: